premist/motion-locman/README.md

 # motion-locman

-Simple location library for Rubymotion
+Simple and easy location monitoring for RubyMotion

 ## Installation